 B.A., Sociology/Anthropology, Capital Scholars Honors Program, University of Illinois, 2016

 Michael Lotspeich is a Ph.D. student in Sociology at Baylor University in the Community Analytics track.
-He is also a research analyst at Baylor University’s Center for Community Research and Development and is a research associate at the Center for Economic Studies of the U.S. Bureau of the Census.
+He is also an information assurance strategist at Baylor University’s Center for Community Research and Development, and research associate at the Center for Economic Studies of the U.S. Bureau of the Census.
 Lotspeich-Yadao’s overarching research portfolio depends on the interdisciplinarity of sociology and computer science to better understand capabilities of America’s military veterans.

 Before attending Baylor, Lotspeich-Yadao completed his B.A. in Sociology, Anthropology, and Graduate Certificate in Geographic Information Systems (GIS) at the University of Illinois.
 He also participated in the Summer Research Opportunities Program (SROP) at The Ohio State University, in the College of Food, Agricultural, and Environmental Sciences.

 Michael Lotspeich's Full Curriculum Vitae.